 The second-year curriculum, places an emphasis on small-group discussion and problem-based, active learning, with a smaller percentage of class time spent in large lectures.
 The second year curriculum is horizontally integrated into an organ-system model among the following courses: Foundations of Clinical Medicine, Pathology/Pathophysiology, Medical Pharmacology and Medical Microbiology.
 As in the first year, Biostatistics and Epidemiology and Biomedical Ethics are woven into related coursework.

-The third-year curriculum will include the following educational requirements: Internal Medicine (8 weeks), Surgery (8 weeks), Pediatrics (6 weeks), Obstetrics and Gynecology (6 weeks), Psychiatry (6 weeks), Neurology & Rehabilitation Medicine (4 weeks), Family Medicine (6 weeks), and an Elective block for career exploration (4 weeks).
+The third-year curriculum will include the following educational requirements: Internal Medicine (6 weeks), Surgery (6 weeks), Pediatrics (6 weeks), Obstetrics and Gynecology (6 weeks), Psychiatry (4 weeks), Neurology & Rehabilitation Medicine (4 weeks), Family Medicine (4 weeks), and five 2-week electives for career exploration.
 The school’s location and large hospital network afford clinical training opportunities in demographically and clinically diverse settings.
 In addition to Westchester Medical Center, about one-third of the third year class trains at our affiliate hospitals in Manhattan.
-Another third spend at least six months training at our affiliate, St. Joseph’s Hospital, in Paterson, New Jersey.

-The Fourth year curriculum includes required clerkships in: Emergency Medicine, Radiology and Laboratory Medicine, Sub-internship (choice of Medicine/ Pediatrics/ Surgery), Critical Care (choice of Medicine/ Pediatrics/ Surgery), and a one-week Transition to Residency course.
-In addition, there are 16 weeks of elective rotations, which can be taken at affiliated or non-affiliated training centers.
-About 10 percent of students enroll in international electives each year.
+The fourth-year curriculum includes a required Sub-Internship rotation (4 weeks), an Advanced Clinical Elective, such as Emergency Medicine, Critical Care or Radiology/ Diagnostic Medicine (4 weeks), and a one-week Transition to Residency course.
+In addition, there are 24 weeks of elective rotations, which can be taken at affiliated or non-affiliated training centers.

 View more in-depth explanation about the SOM course offerings.